|ABC - The 1st Computer?|

 Page 1 of 2

 If you are at all interested in the history of the computer you can't help but debate the question of who actually invented the first machine?
+According to a 1973 court ruling it was John Atanasoff, inventor of the ABC.

 When the technology started to make it possible, a number of people reinvented Babbage's idea.
-The real problem is that it is difficult to know what to accept at the first real stored program computer.
+The real problem is that it is difficult to know what to accept as the first real stored program computer.
 However, if you really must have an easy clear cut answer why not just accept the rule of law - John V Atanasoff is the inventor of the first digital computer and that's a legal ruling.

 John Vincent Atanasoff (1903-1995)